Shahid (film): Plot

-Shahid Azmi and his family are terrorised during the Bombay riots, when hundreds of Hindus and Muslims died.
-Later he goes to Kashmir and spends a brief period at a terror training camp but soon returns after witnessing an execution.
-He moves back to Mumbai where he is arrested under the Terrorist and Disruptive Activities (Prevention) Act, for an alleged conspiracy to assassinate some politicians.
+Shahid Azmi and his family were terrorised during the Bombay riots when hundreds of Hindus and Muslims died.
+Later, he goes to Kashmir and spends a brief period at a terror training camp but soon returns after witnessing an execution.
+He moves back to Mumbai, where he is arrested under the Terrorist and Disruptive Activities (Prevention) Act for an alleged conspiracy to assassinate some politicians.
 His brother Arif Azmi tries to bail him out but fails.
 Shahid is tortured by police and forced to admit to the crime, after which he spends seven years at Tihar Jail in New Delhi.
-During his incarceration, Omar Sheikh tries to brainwash him.
+During his imprisonment, Omar Sheikh tries to brainwash him.
 Another inmate, Ghulam Navi Waar, inspires him to begin his college education, and once he is acquitted of the charges, he studies law in Mumbai.

-After receiving his law degree, Shahid works with lawyer Maqbool Memon for a few months, before starting his career as an independent lawyer with the financial support of his elder brother Arif.
-During this process he meets Mariam, a Muslim divorcee, and marries her.
-Shahid soon starts picking up cases of Muslims charged under the Prevention of Terrorism Act (POTA).
+After receiving his law degree, Shahid works with lawyer Maqbool Memon for a few months before starting his career as an independent lawyer with the financial support of his elder brother Arif.
+During this process, he meets Mariam, a Muslim divorcee, and marries her.
+Shahid soon started picking up cases of Muslims charged under the Prevention of Terrorism Act (POTA).
 He fights many cases pro bono in consultation with non-governmental organizations.
-Shahid's first major success as a defence lawyer is winning an acquittal, due to lack of evidence, for Arif Paanwala who was arrested under POTA for the 2002 Mumbai bus bombing.
+Shahid's first major success as a defence lawyer was winning an acquittal, due to lack of evidence, for Arif Paanwala, who was arrested under POTA for the 2002 Mumbai bus bombing.

 Shahid represents the accused in the 2006 Mumbai train bombings, the 2006 Aurangabad arms haul, and the 2006 Malegaon bombings case.
 He is criticised for supporting terrorists and starts getting threatening calls that disturb his family life.
-On one occasion, Shahid's face is blackened by assailants outside the court room.
+On one occasion, Shahid's face is blackened by assailants outside the courtroom.
 While defending Faheem Ansari in the 2008 Mumbai attacks case, he is shot by two gunmen in his office and dies on the spot.
 Later, Ansari is shown to be acquitted of all charges by the Supreme Court of India due to lack of evidence.